Viewpoints

 Commentary

-In my last article, I deconstructed the internal mechanics of the American economy: the “hybrid” nature of the Federal Reserve, the “alchemy” of private money creation, and the five hidden roles of taxation.
+In my last article, I deconstructed the internal mechanics of the U.S. economy: the “hybrid” nature of the Federal Reserve, the “alchemy” of private money creation, and the five hidden roles of taxation.
 We saw how these domestic tools are used to maintain a fragile equilibrium.
-We now need to explore the ensuing internal rigidities of the American system, and then the deeper pressure that comes from a global structure that redistributed production, capital, and risk in ways domestic systems were never designed to absorb.
+We now need to explore the ensuing internal rigidities of the American system, and then the deeper pressure that comes from a global structure that redistributed production, capital, and risk in ways that domestic systems were never designed to absorb.

 The Modern Welfare State

 This brings us to the most rigid part of the American system: where that money goes.
-Despite the debates over defense or foreign aid, in the United States and Europe alike, the majority of spending is dedicated to pensions, healthcare, and unemployment insurance.
+Despite the debates over defense or foreign aid, in the United States and Europe alike, the majority of spending is dedicated to pensions, health care, and unemployment insurance.

 Tamuz Itai